davemart30/assessmentgenerator/README.md

 # assessmentgenerator
-Generates random assignments and answers
+Generates random assignments and answers for a range of students.
+Some questions are static and others random.
+Various combinations of variables are used to create what should be a unique assignment for each student.

 assessmentgeneratorv2.py --
  - generates a folder called output